-In our recently published mobile technologies report, we highlight the changing dynamics when it comes to local an social innovation.
-Whereas in the old days of the Internet most of the innovations were happening in the North, the situation nowadays has changed dramatically.
+In our recently published mobile technologies report, we highlight the changing dynamics of local and social innovation.
+Whereas in the old days of the Internet, most innovations were happening in the North, the situation nowadays has changed dramatically.

-The article, however, puts emphasis on mobile health or m-health (not that I am a real friend of adding m or 2.0 to everything we do) and provides examples on the work of local entrepreneurs, many of them being women.
+The article, however, emphasizes mobile health or m-health (not that I am a real friend of adding m or 2.0 to everything we do) and provides examples of the work of local entrepreneurs, many of them being women.
 In the end, we learn that a culture of innovation has flourished in the country.

 Can this be replicated in other countries?
-The answer is yes but it will also be ideal to study Kenya, a nation that five years ago was on the verge of a civil war, in more detail.
+The answer is yes, but it will also be ideal for studying Kenya, a nation on the verge of civil war five years ago, in more detail.

 Social innovation confronts head-on many of the development challenges.
 These include, among others: